 Placenta Practice is run by professionals working to the highest safety and quality standards.
 We have complete confidence in the integrity of our technique and processes in our controlled practice environment.

 Placenta Practice can only make this at your home, using your own blender.
 It is not possible to prepare Placenta Smoothies on hospital wards or in other public areas.
 The smoothie is prepared freshly for you and you should drink it as soon as possible after preparation.
-If you would like a Placenta Smoothie you must book our Gold collection because the placenta needs to be super fresh and the smoothie should ideally be made within six hours.
+If you would like a Placenta Smoothie you must book our Gold collection because the placenta needs to be super fresh and the smoothie should ideally be made within twelve hours.

 Placentas vary in size so the number of capsules also varies.

 It is very important that Simple Placenta Capsules are consumed within 12 weeks.
-Simple capsules can be stored in a cool, dry dark cupboard, but not the fridge.
+Simple Capsules can be stored in a cool, dry dark cupboard, but not the fridge.
 We strongly advise clients to wash their hands before handling their placenta capsules and avoid leaving the jar open.

-Traditional Chinese Medicine (TCM) capsules can be stored in a cool dry dark cupboard, but not the fridge, for up to six months.
+Traditional Chinese Medicine (TCM) capsules can be stored in a cool dry dark cupboard, but not the fridge, for up to 6 months.
 We strongly advise clients to wash their hands before handling their placenta capsules and avoid leaving the jar open.

-Most women consume one or two capsules three times a day during the first four to six weeks post-partum or until they feel their hormones have returned to normal.
+Most women consume one or two capsules three times a day during the first couple of weeks post-partum or until they feel their hormones have returned to normal.
 You can take one or two capsules whenever you feel you may need a little more energy or to boost your milk supply when breastfeeding.
 Placenta capsules can be taken as needed and there is no single correct dose.
 You may adjust your dose as you feel right.
 Listen to your body – it will tell you what it needs!